Eovaldi shuts down Marlins in 5-3 victory

 Miami closed in the bottom half on pinch-hitter Jorge Alfaro’s RBI single, Chad Wallach’s run-scoring double and Starling Marte’s RBI groundout.

-Red Sox: LHP Eduardo Rodriguez (heart inflammation caused by COVID-19) returned to Boston this week for additional tests.
-Rodriguez missed this season.
+Red Sox: LHP Eduardo Rodríguez (heart inflammation caused by COVID-19) returned to Boston this week for additional tests.
+Rodríguez missed this season ...
+OF Yairo Munoz was replaced after his second at-bat in the fifth because of back spasms.

 Marlins: INF Jon Berti (cut right finger) had stitches removed and is working out at the alternate training site.